isomerpages/moe-yishunpri/_about-us/OUR SCHOOL SONG.md

 ---
 ### <center><span style="color: rgb(11, 83, 148)"> OUR SCHOOL SONG</span></center>

-<center>In work or in play, we will strive every day

-We will make the best of every little way

-We will work as a team to achieve our success

-In great strides, we will all progress
+<center>In work or in play, we will strive every day<br>We will make the best of every little way<br>We will work as a team to achieve our success<br>In great strides, we will all progress